Why I Write: Statements That Need to Be Declared and Shared

 I invest in early-stage companies and advise founders at Avalanche VC.

-Previously, I founded and managed the venture capital arm of Pearson, a publicly-traded education company where I invested in and built education technology businesses.
+Previously, I founded and managed the venture capital arm of Pearson, a publicly traded education company, where I invested in and built education technology businesses.

 What do you like to do in your free time?